1. Home

 • morbid obesity

-• Children and teenagers younger than 18 years receiving long-term treatment with acetylsalicylic acid, such as AspirinTM
+• Children and teenagers under 18 years receiving long-term treatment with acetylsalicylic acid, sold under the AspirinTM trade name;

 • Pregnant women in either of the following two situations:

-• in the 2nd or 3rd trimester and in good health
+• in the 2nd or 3rd trimester (13 weeks and over) and in good health

 • with a chronic disease or condition, regardless of the trimester